StephanSpengler/autograder/README.md

 ## Quick start

 1. Prepare a submissions directory where each student has a subdirectory named by their student id or username.
-Each student's folder should contain the expected submission file (for MA1 the file name is `ma1.py`).
+Each student's folder should contain the expected submission file.
 Example layout:

 ```
 submissions/